goonerify/github-actions-react-app/README.md

 `npm run format`

-\_NOTE: Husky has been configured with a pre-commit hook to run linters on staged files using [lint-staged](https://github.com/okonet/lint-staged).
-More info in the [prettier precommit notes](https://prettier.io/docs/en/precommit.html)
+_NOTE: Husky has been configured with a pre-commit hook to run linters on staged files using [lint-staged](https://github.com/okonet/lint-staged).
+More info in the [prettier precommit notes](https://prettier.io/docs/en/precommit.html).
+You can run the following script instead of configuring this pre-commit hook manually in package.json_

+`npx husky add .husky/pre-commit 'npx lint-staged'`

 ## **Run Tests for continuous integration**